Files / India

 Document Introduction

 In the economic and technological fields, the report provides detailed data and analysis.
-Bilateral economic and trade relations are guided by the framework of the Comprehensive Economic Partnership Agreement (CEPA).
-Japan is a significant source of Foreign Direct Investment for India (approximately USD 43.2 billion cumulative, ranking fifth) and the largest provider of bilateral Official Development Assistance.
+Bilateral economic and trade relations are guided by the Comprehensive Economic Partnership Agreement (CEPA) framework.
+Japan is a significant source of Foreign Direct Investment for India (approximately 43.2 billion USD cumulative, ranking fifth) and the largest provider of bilateral Official Development Assistance.
 There are numerous cooperative projects, with landmark examples including the Mumbai-Ahmedabad High-Speed Rail project, the Clean Energy Partnership, and the Supply Chain Resilience Initiative.
-The report also emphasizes the expansion of cooperation into emerging areas such as semiconductor supply chains, digital partnerships, industrial competitiveness, skill development (e.g., JIM, JEC, TITP programs), and healthcare, indicating that bilateral economic cooperation is deepening towards high-technology and high-value-added directions.
+The report also emphasizes the expansion of cooperation into emerging areas such as semiconductor supply chains, digital partnership, industrial competitiveness, skill development (e.g., JIM, JEC, TITP programs), and healthcare, indicating that bilateral economic cooperation is deepening towards high-technology and high-value-added directions.